iliasashaikh/cko/README.md

 - It is expected that the Merchant has been setup in the system previously and the request includes a valid `MerchantId` that is present in the Checkout Db.
 - The customer details can be looked up from the database if a GUID for a customer is passed in, else the payment request should contain all customer details necessary.
 - The merchant can ask for the customer details to be saved, in which case they are saved and the response includes a generated customer reference.
-- All dataaccess uses the
+- All dataaccess is via Repositories

 ## Areas for improvement